UoW-CPC/muscle-orchestrator/README.md

 For every MUSCLE container we see an output file in the folder 'data/output', e.g. out-1-dataset.afas.

 For every MUSCLE container we see a log file in the folder 'data/logs'.
 In this folder there is one log file for each container you start.
-These log files contain information about input/output files, and MUSCLE processes.
+These log files contain information about input/output files, and the MUSCLE processes.

 When all jobs are completed you will have an output file for each input file.